nestedsoftware/nestedsoftware_jekyll_blog/README.md

 Jekyll project for my professional landing page and blog.
-Assuming Ruby and Jekyll are install, to build, run:
+Assuming Ruby and Jekyll are installed, to build, run:

 * bundle exec jekyll build